-On this 10-day active adventure, you'll set out from Manila to explore three of the country's most idyllic islands.
-Experience the thrill of cliff jumping in Siquijor, see the stunning Chocolate Hills of Bohol, snorkel with sea turtles on Cebu, and get your adrenaline pumping with a canyoneering excursion across the turquoise waters of Kawasan Falls.
+On this 10-day adventure, you'll set out from Manila to explore three of the Philippines' most idyllic islands with an itinerary full of immersive experiences and active excursions.
+Experience the thrill of cliff jumping in Siquijor, see the famous Chocolate Hills of Bohol, snorkel with sea turtles off of Cebu, and get your adrenaline pumping with a canyoning excursion across the turquoise waters of Kawasan Falls.

 Explore the natural wonders of the Calamian archipelago on this six-day snorkeling trip.
-You'll begin on Coron Island, the third-largest of the Calamian islands and a snorkeling hot spot that's teeming with marine life.
-After exploring World War II-era shipwrecks and reefs, you'll transfer to Pass Island, snorkel at Smith Point Coral Garden, and go swimming at Barracuda Lake.
+You'll begin on Coron Island, the third-largest of the Calamian islands and a snorkeling hotspot teeming with marine life.
+After exploring World War II-era shipwrecks and reefs, you'll transfer to Pass Island, snorkel at Smith Point Coral Garden, and swim at Barracuda Lake.
 Then, go on one last snorkeling adventure in Siete Pecados Marine Park before spending one last night in a beach cottage.

 On this eco-friendly tour, you will get to swim with wild whale sharks in a protected and responsibly-managed environment.
 Considered the best place in the world to see the gentle giants, Donsol is also a paradise of soft-sand beaches and magnificent limestone rock formations.
 Besides seeing whale sharks in their natural habitat, you'll get to snorkel and relax around the islands of Ticao, and float down the amazing Firefly River as bright sparkles alight the surrounding forest.

 Spend 20 days island hopping in the Philippines, hitting some of the country's major highlights.
 You'll begin in Manila, the country's busy capital.
-Then, you'll swim with whale sharks, and snorkel in Donsol.
-Next, you'll fly to beautiful Cebu, where you'll swim in pristine waterfalls, see the famous chocolate hills, and look for marine turtles.
+Then, you'll swim with whale sharks and snorkel in Donsol.
+Next, you'll fly to beautiful Cebu, swimming in pristine waterfalls, seeing the famous chocolate hills, and looking for marine turtles.
 Finally, you'll arrive in Palawan, the country's largest province.
 Adventures include visiting shipwrecks, exploring an underground river, and hiking to hidden lakes.

-Discover the best of the Philippines on this all-encompassing tour as you paddle, snorkel, rappel, hike, and fly your way across the country.
-Begin in Manila, working your way north to the Banaue Rice Terraces before flying south to the islands of Bohol, Cebu, and Mactan.
-Travel west and end your trip in Puerto Princesa and the ever-popular El Nido.
+Discover the best of the Philippines on this 15-day tour as you paddle, snorkel, hike, and fly across the country.
+Begin in Manila, working your way north to the Banaue Rice Terraces before flying south to Bohol, Cebu, and Mactan islands.
+Continue west and end the adventure in Puerto Princesa and the ever-popular El Nido.

 This 15-day itinerary offers the perfect combination of adventurous and relaxing activities.
 You will snorkel shipwrecks and aquamarine lagoons, visit secluded beaches, and climb and rappel slippery trails.
 Enjoy the Philippines as you island hop your way across the country, ending on the white sandy beaches of Boracay.